Menu

 MY 2 CENTS WORTH

-The definitive proof that The Goodies is far more than just slapstick visual effects and speeded up chase scenes, with a wickedly funny verbal script turning the idea of being trapped in a block of concrete into one of the finest half hours of 'black comedy' ever seen on television.
+The definitive proof that The Goodies is far more than just slapstick visual effects and speeded-up chase scenes, with a wickedly funny verbal script turning the idea of being trapped inside a block of concrete into one of the finest half hours of 'black comedy' ever seen on television.